pglen/pydbase/README.md

 In the tests the record size is about the same (Hello, 1  /vs/ "Hello", 1) Please see the sqlite_test.sql for details of data output;

  The test can be repeated with running the 'time.sh' script file.
-Please note the the time.sh clears all files test_data/* for a fair test.
+Please note the the time.sh clears all files in test_data/* for a fair test.

+    dbaseadm time test, writing 500 records ... real	0m0.108s
+    user	0m0.068s
+    sys	0m0.040s
-        sqlite time test, writing 500 records ... real	0m1.730s
+    chainadm time test, writing 500 records ... real	0m0.225s
-        user	0m0.110s
+    user	0m0.154s
-        sys	0m0.455s
+    sys	0m0.071s

-        pydbase time test, writing 500 records ... real	0m0.120s
+    sqlite time test, writing 500 records ... real	0m1.465s
-        user	0m0.075s
+    user	0m0.130s
-        sys	0m0.044s
+    sys	0m0.292s

-        -rw-r--r-- 1 peterglen users  4032 Feb  7 15:35 pydb_test.pidx
-        -rw-r--r-- 1 peterglen users 15032 Feb  7 15:35 pydb_test.pydb
-        -rw-r--r-- 1 peterglen users 20480 Feb  7 15:35 sqlite_test.db

-  Please mind the fact that the sqlite engine has to do a lot of parsing which we skip doing; That is why pydbase is more than an order of magnitude faster ...
+  Please mind the fact that the sqlite engine has to do a lot of parsing which we skip doing; That is why pydbase is more than an order of magnitude faster ... even with all the hashing for data integrity check

 ### Saving more complex data

   The database saves a key / value pair.
-However, the key can be mutated to contain meta data. (for example adding a string in front of it.)
+However, the key can be mutated to contain more sophisticated data.
+For example: adding a string in front of it.
-[like: CUST_  for customer data / details]
-Also the key can be made unique by adding a UUID to it.
+[ Like: the string CUST_ for customer data / details].
+Also the key can be made unique by adding a UUID to it, or using pyvpacker to construct it. (see below)

-  The data can consist of any text / binary.
-The library pyvpacker.py can pack any data into a string; A copy of pyvpacker can be obtained from pip or github
+  The data may consist of any text / binary.
+The library pyvpacker and can pack any data into a string; It is installed as a dependency, and a copy of pyvpacker can be obtained from pip or github.

 ## pyvpacker.py

- This module can pack arbitrary python data into a string; which can be used to store anything in the pydbase key / data sections.
+ This module can pack arbitrary python data into a string; which can be used to store anything in the pydbase's key / data sections.

 Example from running testpacker.py:

     org: (1, 2, 'aa', ['bb', b'dd'])
     packed: pg s4 'iisa' i4 1 i4 2 s2 'aa' a29 'pg s2 'sb' s2 'bb' b4 'ZGQ=' '
     unpacked: [1, 2, 'aa', ['bb', b'dd']]
     rec_arr: pg s4 'iisa' i4 1 i4 2 s2 'aa' a29 'pg s2 'sb' s2 'bb' b4 'ZGQ=' '
     rec_arr_upacked: [1, 2, 'aa', ['bb', b'dd']]
     (Note: the decode returns an array of data; use data[0] to get the original)

   There is also the option of using pyvpacker on the key itself.
 Because the key is identified by its hash, there is no speed penalty; Note that the hash is a 32 bit